Clara Paget

-Lady Clara Elizabeth Iris Paget (born 12 September 1988) is a British actress and model known for her roles in films St Trinian's 2: The Legend of Fritton's Gold and Fast & Furious 6, and her role as Anne Bonny in the television series Black Sails.
+Lady Clara Elizabeth Iris Paget (born 12 September 1988) is an English actress and model known for her roles in films St Trinian's 2: The Legend of Fritton's Gold and Fast & Furious 6, and her role as Anne Bonny in the television series Black Sails.

 Biography

 Paget was born to an aristocratic father, Charles Paget, 8th Marquess of Anglesey, and Georgeanne Elliot Downes, who worked as a writer and painter.

 Paget married Oscar Tuttiett in July 2021.

-Career
+They were dating since May 2010.
+She gave birth to their son in August 2022.

-Paget was first offered a role after being spotted by a talent scout at a costume party.
-During the years of 2014-17, the television series Black Sails was filmed in South Africa, and Paget received praise for her role as Anne Bonny, a fictionalised representation of the historical female pirate.
+During the years of 2014 to 2017, the television series Black Sails was filmed in South Africa, and Paget received praise for her role as Anne Bonny, a fictionalised representation of the historical female pirate.

-Paget has worked as a model for fashion houses such as for Burberry during 2016.
-Paget has also been interviewed by various magazines such as Sheer, Vanity Fair (magazine) and Tatler.
-She has also made numerous appearances for the websites of British Vogue and Vogue Italia.